HassanNasrMohamed/Indicators-Enrichment/README.md

 # Usage

-To run the Indicator Enrichment Script, you need to provide the script with a CSV file containing a list of IOCs.
+To run the Indicator Enrichment Script, you need to provide the script with a CSV file with name (IOCs_List.csv) containing a list of IOCs.
 The file must have the following column:

     indicator: The IOC itself (e.g., IP address, domain name, URL, etc.).